graded-cs-resources/IB-Computer-Science-Notes/unit2/02_Private_Public_Static.md

 console.log(s.randomColor()); // gives an error, randomColor() is private
 ```

 Private properties are an important of **encapsulation**:star:, one of the key ideas of object-oriented programming.
-Encapsulation is the idea that data should be bundled together by its purpose, and only the most important elements should be available outside of the bundle.
+Encapsulation is the idea that data should be bundled together by its purpose, and data should be hidden inside that bundle (or object) whenever possible.
+Encapsulation is a valuable tool in adding abstraction to your code.

 ## static vs. instance properties and methods